amigavision/AmigaVision/cd32/ReadMe.txt

 ## Compatibility

 This is not a *real* CD32 core for the MiSTer.
-It uses the CD Audio support that was recently added to the Amiga (Minimig) core, and uses a program called CD32-Emulator to run CD32 games.
+It uses the CD Audio support that was added to the Amiga (Minimig) core, and uses a program called CD32-Emulator to run CD32 games.

 Compatibility isn’t perfect — some games may not work or may lack their CD audio tracks.
 An updated compatibility list with any special settings required can be found at: